Ko Pha-ngan: Transport

+Motorbikes are a major means of travel on Ko Pha-ngan.

+Ko Pha-ngan is connected to Ko Samui, Ko Tao, and the mainland by regular ferry and speedboat services.
+Sea transportation remains the main way for visitors to travel to and from the island.

 There used to be an option to reach Ko Pha-ngan by car ferry from Ko Samui (Raja Ferry Port, which is 9 km from Ko Pha-ngan) and from Donsak on the mainland.

-Since 2012 Kannithi Aviation (Kan Air) has attempted to construct Ko Pha-ngan Airport on the island.
+Since 2012, Kannithi Aviation (Kan Air) has attempted to construct Ko Pha-ngan Airport on the island.
 Kan Air has spent 500 million baht to acquire about 32 ha of land to build a passenger terminal capable of handling 1,000 passengers a day and a 1095 m runway to accommodate turboprop aircraft such as Kan Air's ATR 72-600 series.
 The project, originally estimated at 900 million baht, now estimated to cost two billion baht, has faced inflated costs, delays resulting from the yet-to-be-issued environmental impact assessment, and other complications, which pushed back initial plans to open in 2014.

 Administration

 Central administration

 Ko Pha-ngan together with Ko Tao and a few minor islands forms the district (amphoe) Ko Pha-ngan (148 km2).
 The district is divided into three subdistricts (tambons), which are further subdivided into 17 administrative villages (mubans).